fjeremic/fractal-pioneer/README.md

 3D rotations form a [non-ablian group][21] which can be projected onto a four-dimensional unit sphere of quaternions.
 Attempting to apply a vector-space interpolation function such as linear interpolation on rotational waypoints will result in camera movement which has non-constant angular momentum.
-If we project a linear interpolation onto a unit spehere of quaternions, it will be a line between two points on a sphere.
+If we project a linear interpolation onto a unit sphere of quaternions, it will be a line between two points on a sphere.
 The line will cross through the the sphere which is not what we want.
 This results in the camera rotating slower at the start and end, and fast during the middle of the animation.
 The mathematics behind this is explained in detail in an excellent whitepaper [_Quaternions, Interpolation and Animation_][22] by Erik B. Dam et. al.